soluling/I18N/README.md

 We can implement similar libraries for Java.
 There is already ICU implementation for Java, so if you use Java on the server-side, you can use it.
 If you use Java on the client-side, it will most likely be Android, and it supports plurals but not genders.
 We are still considering Java support.
 Let us know if it would be useful.

-We also would like to see other programming languages such as PHP, Python, and Ruby.
-Because I am not that experienced PHP or Python programmer and I have never used Ruby, it would be nice if somebody would implement PHP, Python, and Ruby libraries and samples.

 ## CldrToCode.exe

 `Bin\CldrToCode.exe` is a tool that extracts rules from the CLDR XML files to C# and Delphi files.
 Normally you don't have to use it because the library already contains extracted files that contain rules in all CLDR languages.
 However, if you want to create rule files that contain only some languages, you can use `CldrToCode.exe` to create your own rules files.
 For example, if you want to create rule files that only contains English, German, and French use: